berops/claudie/docs/config/config.md

   | AzureClientId       | string | AzureID of the Client; the client secret is saved in `Credentials` |

 ### Secret credentials
-The list of information saved in the `Credentials` field for each provider
+The list of information saved in the `Credentials` field for each provider.
 | Provider | Input Manifest field                                         |
 | -------- | ------------------------------------------------------------ |
 | GCP      | [`credentials`](../input-manifest/input-manifest.md#gcp)     |